earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral01-intro-spectral-remote-sensing-R.md

 The Moderate Resolution Imaging Spectrometer (MODIS) instrument is another satellite based instrument that continuously collects data over the Earth's surface.
 MODIS collects spectral information at several spatial resolutions including 250m, 500m and 1000m.
-We will be working with the 500 m spatial resolution MODIS data in this class.
-MODIS has 36 bands to work with however in class we will focus on the first 7 bands.
+You will be working with the 500 m spatial resolution MODIS data in this class.
+MODIS has 36 bands however in class you will learn about only the first 7 bands.

 #### First 7 MODIS Bands